Fruition Diploma in Horticulture

 - For applicants 20 years or older without any of the above academic criteria, evidence of relevant knowledge and experience, and the ability to undertake tertiary study at diploma level is required.

 In all cases the applicant will be required to participate in an online pre-commencement interview with the purpose of verifying the students overall ability of undertake tertiary study.
 In exceptional circumstances an applicant who does not meet the academic entry requirements may be granted entry to the Fruition Diploma where they supply evidence to satisfy the Academic Committee of their ability to succeed on the programme.

 - Location - TAURANGA

 - All costs included in tuition.

-Participate in a 3 day fieldtrip/workshop series where learners are introduced to the range of horticultural production systems in New Zealand.
+Learners are required to participate in a 3 day fieldtrip/workshop series where learners are introduced to the range of horticultural production systems in New Zealand.
 Workshops include presentations from leading growers/processors in New Zealand speaking on the current and future issues and opportunities, and industry norms for data analysis and reporting.

 Graduates of this programme will be able to apply in-depth horticulture production knowledge and skills to inform strategic business decisions.
 Learners will develop advanced technical skills to enable enhanced employment opportunities across a range of horticulture production operations.
 The horticulture industry will benefit by having experienced technical specialists who can optimise workplace efficiency and lift the competitive edge of organisations servicing the domestic and international markets.